valdelaseras/pedestal/README.md

 ### Templating

-Pedestal is designed to minimally 'pollute' your templates with classes ( kind of like the opposite of Tailwind ), but there are a few recommended template structures to follow in order for Pedestal to work nicely.
-I promise it will be a good as it will make Pedestal work optimally, but also nudges you to stick to semantically correct HTML.
+Pedestal is designed to minimally 'pollute' your templates with classes ( kind of like the opposite of TailWind ), so sprinkling your own styles on top will be easier to do and maintain.
+However, there are a few recommended template structures to follow in order for Pedestal to work nicely.
+I promise it will be good, as it will make Pedestal work optimally but also nudges you to stick to semantically correct HTML.

 #### Main structure